-Click on the Eye icon in any row to display a new tab with details of the query for a particular row.
-This tab displays the Query ID and its corresponding sessions IDs in a dropdown list.
-Select the session ID for the query for which you want to analyze the data; the tab will display details corresponding to the selected session ID and query ID.

-The Waits information table displays the waiting query.
-If the query is partially displayed, click the down arrow at the bottom of the section to view the complete SQL query.
+Click on the Eye icon in any row of the SQL tab to display a new tab with details of the query to that particular row.
+This page displays the Query ID and its corresponding sessions IDs in a drop down list at that particular selected sample time in the Query information section.
+You can select the session ID for the selected query for which you want to analyze the data.
+You will see the details corresponding to the selected session ID and query ID.
+The Query information table also displays the SQL query.
+If the SQL query is being displayed partially, click the down arrow at the bottom of the section to view the complete SQL query.